 Specific strategies to address child and youth homelessness are critical to the overall reduction of homelessness in Australia

-There are a variety of reasons why children and young people become homeless that are often outside of the control of the young person.
-The general public often has a view that young homeless people are run-aways and could really return home if they wanted to.
-In reality many young people become homeless due to family breakdown, family violence and child abuse.
+There is a variety of reasons why children and young people become homeless that are often outside their control.
+The general view is that young people experiencing homelessness are run-aways and could really return home if they wanted to.
+In reality, many young people become homeless due to family breakdown, family violence and child abuse.

-In 2020/2021, 31% of homeless young people identified interpersonal relationship problems including family violence and relationship breakdown as the primary reason for becoming homeless.
-The next most common reasons was experiencing a housing crisis (18%) and living in inadequate accommodation such as overcrowded housing (12%).
+In 2020–2021, 31% of young people experiencing homelessness identified interpersonal relationship problems, including family violence and relationship breakdown, as the primary reason for becoming homeless.
+The next most common reasons were: experiencing a housing crisis (18%) and living in inadequate accommodation such as overcrowded housing (12%).

 Many young people find it difficult to be approved for leases due to the high demand on rental properties and discrimination against young people.
-There are also issues around overcrowding and the cost of housing that cause young people to become homeless.
+Issues around overcrowding and the cost of housing also cause young people to become homeless.

-The community needs to stop judging homeless youth as delinquent and create opportunities for young people to not become homeless or to access long term housing.
+The community needs to stop judging young people experiencing homelessness as delinquent, and create opportunities for young people to not become homeless or to access long-term housing.